rfong/quill-blog/README.md

-Quill is a lightweight, minimal, statically compiled blog framework on top of staticjinja.
+Quill is a lightweight, minimal, statically compiled blog framework written in Python on top of staticjinja.
 Implements tag collection, post categories, and some other small convenience features.
 [Extended Markdown syntax](https://www.markdownguide.org/extended-syntax/)
 is supported.